Megwana/battleship01/README.md

 * The implement the name feature at the end of the game to give the user a personalised congratulations or commiserations.
 * Allow larger ships more than 1X1.
 * Implement an Easy, medium, and hard and make the board bigger or reduce the number of turns a player can use.
-* Add the option to restart the game.

 # Technology Used